Basti93/tome/README.md

-# T.O.M.E. - Trainings Organization Made Easy
+# T.O.M.E. - Training Organization Made Easy

-This is a webapp to organize trainings for sport clubs.
+This is a webapp to organize training sessions for sport clubs.

 The two main goals are:
 - Support the work of trainers